Implementing Developmental Bibliotherapy…

 Developmental Bibliotherapy occurs when Young People recognize that a change has taken place in their thoughts, feelings, actions or beliefs.

-Activities for implementing Developmental Bibliotherapy can take as little as five minutes or can be developed into a unit of work.
-They are design to encourage the reader to reflect on significant characters or events in a story.
+Developmental Bibliotherapy Activities can take as little as five minutes or can be developed into a unit of work.

 Requirements: